cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `TrialInfoReply`

-Reply message for the `GetTrialInfo` function.
+Reply message for the `GetTrialInfo` procedure.

 ```protobuf
 message TrialInfoReply {